oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 The native authorization endpoint also accepts the *native_callback_uri* parameter.

-When authorization servers intend to federate to a downstream authorization server, they MUST ensure it offers a *native_authorization_endpoint*, otherwise return the error *native_authorization_federate_unsupported*.
+Before authorization servers instruct a client to federate to a downstream authorization server, they MUST ensure it offers a *native_authorization_endpoint*, otherwise return the error native_authorization_federate_unsupported*.

 The client initiates the authorization flow with or without information collected from the user (e.g. a signed passkey challenge or MFA code).